jmcmullen/rave-reviewz-gatsby/src/pages/features/-feature-music-on-my-mind-the-music-mental-health-campaign.md

 Some of the factors that contribute to these high rates include erratic sleep patterns, performance anxiety, hectic touring schedules, easy access to alcohol and drugs, uncertain income and lack of recognition - or for the very successful; the intense scrutiny that comes with fame.

 Mental health is an issue close to our hearts at Rave Reviewz, since our founder Dr Kamran Ahmed is a psychiatrist who became aware of the high rates of mental health problems in musicians when he started working in the music industry.
-We often ask about mental health when we interview DJs, but decided that we should do more.
+So we often ask about mental health when we interview DJs, but decided that we should do more.

 The mental health benefits of music are well known; people listen to music to regulate their mood, and music therapy is used as part of the treatment for depression, autism, schizophrenia, dementia, agitation, anxiety, sleeplessness, and substance misuse.